thanhtrunghuynh93/CFRU/README.md

 ## QuickStart

-**First**, run the command below to get the MovieLens 1M Dataset (do the same for the case of Pinterest dataset):
+**First**, run the command below to get the MovieLens-1M Dataset (do the same for the case of Pinterest dataset):

 ```sh
 # change to the ARDIS_DATASET_IV folder